-Note: Additional upper-level science classes are always beneficial, especially if students choose a major outside the science
+Note: Additional upper-level science classes are always beneficial, especially if students choose a major outside the sciences.

-Simmons supports two timeline options for Pre-Med students: the "Traditional" Timeline, and the Growth(+) Year Timeline.
-Both equally prepare students to be competitive medical school applicants.
+Simmons supports three timelines for Pre-Med students: the "Traditional" Timeline, the Growth(+) Year Timeline, and the Grow into Chemistry timeline.
+All three paths equally prepare students for medical school.